JamesCC/VMXProxyPy/README.md

 Or an ACK character code 0x06 (if no response information is needed).

 VMXProxy forwards on these commands from a network socket to the serial port, and returns back the responses.
 It also allows concatenated commands by use of an & ampersand in place of the semicolon.
 When it sees an ampersand it breaks up the command into a series of serial port commands, concatenating the results before sending the results back en-mass.
 This improves performance significantly, important when we are already using a slow interface such as a serial port.

 In simulation mode, VMXProxy will fake the responses from the mixer, but to the app it looks the same.

 A list of the commands is available on the Roland website, but VMXProxy only supports a subset of them in simulation mode.
-For more info see https://sites.google.com/site/vmxserialremote/the-concept and the copy of Roland's VMixer RS232 protocol PDF in the docs directory of this repository.
+For more info see the copy of Roland's VMixer RS232 protocol PDF in the docs directory of this repository.

 ## The Python Script